TribeOneDefi/tribeone-v3-contracts/publish/README.md

 ### Examples

 - Say `v3.1.8` is a mainnet release
-- `v3.1.9-alpha` is a Goerli deployment of new synths (no contract changes)
+- `v3.1.9-alpha` is a Goerli deployment of new tribes (no contract changes)
 - `v3.1.9` is the mainnet release with all environments

 ### Example